aurora-is-near/doc.aurora.dev/blog/speedruneth-virtual-chain.md

 1. Repeat the process to [fund it from NEAR](https://doc.aurora.dev/blog/create-virtual-chain#fund-your-evm-account).
 2. If you already have your gas tokens on some other account - use your EVM wallet, like MetaMask to transfer these ([example of transaction](https://0x4e454265.explorer.aurora-cloud.dev/tx/0x9aca5e1edeeb09f1e5dd8546380b9610a54112e0a4906060c1cb12f8ad5c5ac2)).

-After succesful funding, `yarn account` will return you non-zero balance on your virtual chain:
+After successful funding, `yarn account` will return you non-zero balance on your virtual chain:

 ```bash
 ➜  challenge-simple-nft-example git:(main) ✗ yarn account